bartoszlenar/Validot/docs/DOCUMENTATION.md

     - if not sent, the default `format` value is `name`.
   - `translation` - if set to `true`, placeholder is transformed into [translation argument](#translation-argument): `{_translation|key=messageKey}`.
     - the message key is in this format: `Type.FullName`.
-    - ultimately, placeholder will be replace with text from the specification.
+    - ultimately, placeholder will be replaced with text from the specification.
     - if `translation` is present, `format` is ignored.